 The Pancreatic Cancer Action Network maintains a comprehensive database containing up-to-date information about all pancreatic cancer clinical trials taking place in the United States.
-Through our Patient Central Associates, we offer personalized clinical trial searches so that patients can find trials for which they may be eligible.
+Through our PanCAN Patient Services Case Managers, we offer personalized clinical trial searches so that patients can find trials for which they may be eligible.

 Let us help you find a clinical trial that may be right for you!